carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 ### Step 3.
 Prepare data
 Many datasets are not ready for immediate use in a neural network and will require some preparation.
 Neural networks can only really deal with numerical data, so any non-numerical data (e.g., images) will have to be somehow converted to numerical data.
 Information on how this is done and the data structure will be explored in [Episode 02 Introduction to Image Data](episodes/02-image-data).

 For this lesson, we will use an existing image dataset known as [CIFAR-10] (Canadian Institute for Advanced Research).
-We will introduce the different data preparation tasks in more detail in the next episode but for this introduction, we want to divide the data into **training**, **validation**, and **test** subsets; normalise the image pixel values to be between 0 and 1; and one-hot encode our image labels.
+We will introduce the different data preparation tasks in more detail in the next episode but for this introduction, we will prepare the datset with these steps:

+- normalise the image pixel values to be between 0 and 1
+- one-hot encode the training image labels
+- divide the data into **training**, **validation**, and **test** subsets

 #### Preparing the code

 It is the goal of this training workshop to produce a Deep Learning program, using a Convolutional Neural Network.
 At the end of this workshop, we hope this code can be used as a "starting point".
-We will create an "initial program" for this introduction chapter that will be copied and used as a foundation for the rest of the episodes.
+We will create an "initial program" for this introduction chapter that will be used as a foundation for the rest of the episodes.

 ```python
 # load the required packages